genotoul-bioinfo/Binette/docs/usage.md

 | **size**            | Represents the size of the bin in nucleotides.                                                              |
 | **N50**             | Displays the N50 of the bin.                                                                                |
 | **contig_count**    | The number of contigs contained within the bin.

+## Providing Precomputed Protein Sequences

+You can provide protein sequences in FASTA format to Binette using the `--proteins` argument.
+The sequence identifiers must follow the Prodigal convention: `<contigID>_<GeneID>`.
+This naming format ensures proper mapping of each gene to its contig.

+By using this option, the gene prediction step is skipped.

+### Example
+If your contig is named `contig_A`, the gene identifiers should follow this pattern:
+- `contig_A_1`
+- `contig_A_2`
+- `contig_A_3`